Ghee Health Benefits

 In addition to its unparalleled butyrate content, ghee contains many other beneficial substances.
 They are:

-: They are essential - meaning, you have to get them from your diet because your body doesn’t make them.
-Omega 3s benefit the health of your brain, eyes, and heart as well as help reduce inflammation.
+- Omega 3 fatty acids: They are essential - meaning, you have to get them from your diet because your body doesn’t make them.
+Omega 3s benefit the health of your brain, eyes, and heart, as well as help, reduce inflammation.

-: They aren't strictly essential because your body can produce them.
+- Omega 9 fatty acids: They aren't strictly essential because your body can produce them.
 In fact, omega-9 fats are the most abundant fats in most cells in the body.
-But consuming them has the potential to reduce your triglycerides and very-low-density-lipoprotein (VLDL) cholesterol, improve insulin sensitivity, and decrease inflammation.
+But consuming them has the potential to reduce your triglycerides and very-low-density-lipoprotein (VLDL) cholesterol, improve Fat Storing Hormone sensitivity, and decrease inflammation.

-: MCTs go straight to your liver and can then be used either as an instant energy source or turned into ketones.
-Ketones of course are a primary benefit of the keto diet.
+- Medium-chain triglyceride (MCT) fats: MCTs go straight to your liver and can then be used either as an instant energy source or turned into ketones.
+Ketones, of course, are a primary benefit of the keto diet.
 They provide an alternative energy source for your body, including your brain, which ordinarily uses glucose for fuel.
 And because the calories contained in MCTs are more efficiently turned into energy and used by the body, they are less likely to be stored as fat.
-As well, MCTs are a fat that goes easy on your gallbladder and liver.
+As well, MCTs are fat that goes easy on your gallbladder and liver.

-: CLA is a healthy fat that helps you burn fat.
+- Conjugated linoleic acid (CLA): CLA is a healthy fat that helps you burn fat.
 CLA can also support athletic performance by increasing your endurance and muscle strength and building lean muscle mass.
-It supports your immune system, and helps to stabilize your blood sugars.
+It supports your immune system and helps to stabilize your blood sugars.